 Next, 2,000 pounds of sweet glutinous rice are soaked and steamed.
 Stripped to the waist, Sumiya’s youngest brother mounts a platform beside the rice steamer.
 Here he begins the backbreaking, hours-long task of shoveling the cooked sweet rice onto a cooling table.
 Before the day is over, he will repeat this process twice more, shoveling a total of three tons of rice.
 The cooked rice is then added to the shochu together with more koji.
 This second mash, called mirin moromi, is placed in 1,000-gallon enamel vats that are insulated with rice-straw mats.
 Apart from some occasional stirring, the mirin moromi is left alone to ferment for about three months.
 Gradually, the koji enzymes break down the complex carbohydrates and protein of the glutinous rice into sweet simple sugars and amino acids that blend with the shochu to form a delicious alcoholic rice pudding that, unfortunately, only traditional mirin manufacturers ever get to sample.

 Standing over the huge vats, Sumiya sniffs the sweet rising vapors to judge the progress of the developing mash.
 A quick taste confirms what his nose has already discovered: It’s time to pump the mash into cotton sacks and press out its sweet essence.
 (The remaining flavorful pressed moromi is used to make delicious mirin pickles.)
 Finally, this sweet essence (immature mirin) is returned to the enamel vats and left to age for about 200 days.
 During the hot days of the long Aichi summer, the subtle color and flavor of the mirin develops further.
-In the fall, Sumiya and his brothers eagerly sample their 70,000-gallon golden harvest and confirm that grandfather’s recipe, unchanged after almost eighty years, yields mirin that is as delicious as ever.
+In the fall, the Sumiyas eagerly sample their 70,000-gallon golden harvest and confirm that grandfather’s recipe, unchanged after almost eighty years, yields mirin that is as delicious as ever.
 The mature mirin is then filtered through cotton and bottled, unpasteurized, for shipment to customers around the world.
 Continuing his grandfather’s commitment to quality while adapting to modern times, Sumiya now offers Organic Mikawa Mirin.

 Mirin is often mixed with soy sauce to make other sauces, such as teriyaki.
 Mirin also goes well with miso and other fermented seasonings.
 It can also be added to stir-fries for extra flavor in the same way as white wine.